 Data, science and achieving the sustainable development goals

-This panel presentation brings two leading experts together, Associate Professors Abraham Flaxman and Rohina Joshi.
-Following their presentations at the American Association for Advancement of Science Annual Meeting earlier this year, this session will discuss an exciting new data collection scale currently underway, where new data and analytics, and human-computer collaboration will provide comprehensive monitoring of efforts to bend the curve.
-It will also describe the Global Burden of Disease Study, an ongoing effort to integrate all available data and produce estimates of who is sick with what and where and can SDGs be attained given the current scale of interventions.
+This session discusses the data collection scale currently underway, where new data and analytics, and human-computer collaboration will provide comprehensive monitoring of efforts to bend the curve.
+It describes the Global Burden of Disease Study, an ongoing effort to integrate all available data and produce estimates of who is sick with what and where and can SDGs be attained given the current scale of interventions.

 Abraham Flaxman: Planning Strategic Health Interventions from Global Burden of Disease Estimates